Guest Post: A West Virginia View of the Potomac

 For West Virginians, Potomac means mountains: the headwaters of the North Branch, where a toddler can straddle the river dividing Maryland and West Virginia; the famed Smoke Hole of the South Branch, where lucky anglers cast lines beneath canyon walls; and Harpers Ferry, where the Mountain State and Blue Ridge give way to the Piedmont.

-It also means challenge— from the legacies of acid mine drainage on the North Branch to the perils of industrial agriculture in the South Branch valley.
+It also means challenges — from the legacies of acid mine drainage on the North Branch to the perils of industrial agriculture in the South Branch valley.

 Over 20 percent of the Potomac’s land area lies within West Virginia — roughly the same as Maryland’s Potomac drainage.